Jimmy Floyd Hasselbaink: Burton Albion

 On 13 November 2014, Hasselbaink was appointed manager at League Two side Burton Albion.
-He signed a two-and-half-year contract, stating that he was attracted to Burton by the club's stability.
+He signed a two-and-a-half-year contract, stating that he was attracted to Burton by the club's stability.
 Four days after his appointment he took charge of his first game at Burton, a 3–1 win at Wycombe Wanderers which moved the club into fourth in the table.
 He was nominated for the League Two Manager of the Month award in January for going unbeaten in the month and leading the club to victories over promotion rivals Shrewsbury Town and Bury; however Chris Wilder of Northampton Town won the award.
 On 18 April, Burton won 2–1 away at Morecambe to earn promotion to League One for the first time in their history.
 Two weeks later, Burton came from 2–1 down, with ten men following the dismissal of goalkeeper Jon McLaughlin, to defeat Cambridge United 3–2 at the Abbey Stadium and win the League Two title.
 He was named as League One Manager of the Month for September 2015 after overseeing three wins in five games for the division's newcomers.
 At the time of his departure Burton were top of League One.